chenzhivis/Analysis-and-Classification-of-Restaurant-Reviews/README.md

 ## This repository contains the following files:

-*  mod4_project.ipynb, -- the main jupyter notebook of this project, containing 6 parts:
+*  AnalysisandClassificationofRestaurantReviews.ipynb, -- the main jupyter notebook of this project, containing 6 parts:
 1. Data collection, API and cleaning
 2. Explanatory Data Analysis, descriptive statistics of reviews
 3. Preprocessing & feature engineering